TravelLifestyle

 Best Time To Visit Bali : The best time to visit Bali is from April to October, the pleasant summer months.

-By Mal Hellyer from Raw Mal Roams
+By Mal Hellyer of Raw Mal Roams

 9. Menorca, Spain